7ERr0r/twitchzero/README.md

 Fetches m3u8 URL and joins the segments to the stdout at realtime.
 Resistant to connection (eg. wifi) loss.

+Features:
+- No `Arc`
+- Excessive debug
+- ffplay windows on Windows

 Build
 ====